neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 - **Are you also applying to projects with other organisations in GSoC 2025?**

 I am not applying to any other GSoC organisation.
-I have chosen Datashuttle because it combines my skills perfectly and provides me with existing knowledge of the codebase due to earlier work.
+I have chosen Neuroinformatic Unit (datashuttle) because it combines my skills perfectly and provides me with existing knowledge of the codebase due to earlier work.